The Belgian historical expertise in medical applications of ionising radiation

 During World War I, Marie Curie and her daughter Irène would spend a several weeks in Belgium, training Belgian nurses and doctors in radiography.

-From 1923 on, Belgium was the major producer of Radium for therapeutic uses in the world.
-That year, the Belgian Red Cross founded the Belgian Radium Institute and in 1931, the Sino-Belgian Radium Institute was created in Shanghai, now the Fudan University Shanghai Cancer Center, the major cancer specialty hospital in China.
+The Belgian Red Cross founded the Belgian Radium Institute in 1923 and in 1931, the Sino-Belgian Radium Institute was created in Shanghai, now the Fudan University Shanghai Cancer Center, the major cancer specialty hospital in China.

 Radium Institute